Lac la Ronge: Fish species

-Unlike other lakes in Saskatchewan, in addition to the usual angling licence a special endorsement is required in order to fish on Lac la Ronge.
-The endorsement itself is free of charge and is available from the office of the Ministry of Environment in La Ronge.
-Beginning in 2015, the Ministry also requires anglers to keep a "Harvest Ledger," which is given alongside the endorsement.
-In May 2017 when the 2017-2018 fishing season opened the Saskatchewan Ministry of Environment lifted the endorsement and "Harvest Ledger" based on fish numbers in the lake rising to high numbers again.
+Unlike other lakes in Saskatchewan, in addition to a provincial angling licence, a special angling endorsement was required to fish on Lac la Ronge from 1997 until 2017.
+The Lac la Ronge endorsement allowed anglers to keep up to four lake trout annually from the lake.
+It was put in place to reduce the harvest from sport fishing after the collapse of the lake trout population within Lac la Ronge.
+The endorsement was available free of charge from the Ministry of Environment office in La Ronge.
+Beginning in 2015, the Ministry also required anglers to keep a "Harvest Ledger", which was given alongside the endorsement to record when Lake Trout were harvested.
+In May 2017 when the 2017–18 fishing season opened the Saskatchewan Ministry of Environment discontinued the endorsement and "Harvest Ledger" requirement.